sszettella/zsmseven/posts/nose_punch.md

 - **Tariff Talk is Cheap**: Trump's bark has outpaced his bite since day one.
 Remember the 2016-2020 cycle?
 Threats galore, but actual implementations were surgical, not scorched-earth.
 Markets front-run the noise, then exhale when reality (read: negotiations) sets in.
 By Monday, expect cooler heads and bargain-hunting.

-- **BTC's Bouncy Castle Resilience**: Crypto doesn't care about your trade wars; it thrives on monetary mayhem.
+- **BTC's Bouncy Castle Resilience**: Bitcoin doesn't care about your trade wars; it thrives on monetary mayhem.
 With ETF inflows hitting $2.5B last week alone and halving scars fully healed, this dip is catnip for institutions.
 Adjacent plays like HOOD (our fintech wildcard) tanked 4.1% Friday but could snap back 10%+ on volume.
 Hell, even PLTR and NVDA—our AI darlings—barely blinked, down under 1%, proving the ZSM Seven's tech core is tariff-proof.

 - **Debasement Dial Turned to 11**: Inflation data out next week?
 Whispered at 3.2% core PCE.
 Fed's still dovish, yields compressing, and geopolitics ensuring the dollar's "reserve" status feels more like a suggestion.
 BTC and gold aren't hedges; they're accelerators in this environment.
 Expect BTC to kiss $125K by mid-week, leaving the VIX-chasers in the dust.